 With an emulator this isn't a problem, as they replicate real world behaviour of batteries.
 Hard to reproduce operational states are programmable.
 Automated test procedures can be run at the push of a button.
 This saves a large amount of time for engineering teams who operate on standard Monday to Friday weeks.
 Savings can be equivalent to weeks or months for long term tests.

-Advanced software is available for LAB-GSS and CON-DSS modules to emulate different sized battery packs.
+Advanced software is available for G5-RSS, LAB-GSS and CON-DSS modules to emulate different sized battery packs.
 Nearly all relevant electrical characteristics are programmable, including the number of cells in series/parallel, state of charge, energy capacity, cut off limits, chemistry type and nominal voltage.